State of the Rhino

 More than 3,500 individuals in the wild – Population slowly increasing

 Thanks to ongoing protection, the greater one-horned rhino population now numbers more than 3,600 animals in India and Nepal.
 More than 2,625 rhinos are found in Kaziranga, Manas and Orang National Parks, and the Pobitora Wildlife Sanctuary in India’s state of Assam.
 More than 280 individuals also live in protected areas in Uttar Pradesh and West Bengal, and more than 640 greater one-horned rhinos remain in Nepal.
 Poaching is still a problem in Assam, where 20 animals were killed in 2015, a decrease from 30 animals poached in 2014.
-In Nepal, thanks to army protection, no animals have been poached since 2014 - a tremendous achievement!
+In Nepal, thanks to army protection, no animals were poached for over two years (between 2014-2016) - a tremendous achievement!

 Between 5,042 - 5,455 individuals in the wild – Population slowly increasing